RESETTLEMENT

 Introduction

 Resettlement is the process of relocation or transfer of refugees from one asylum country to another that agrees to admit them and give them permanent residence.
 It is a durable solution that may be offered to refugees who cannot return to their home country and cannot integrate or find appropriate protection in their country of asylum, or are considered to be particularly vulnerable.
 UNHCR is the organisation that helps with the resettlement of refugees and serves as the primary referral agency to states for the consideration of refugees for resettlement.
 However, it is not the only organisation that makes referrals, states may take resettlement referrals from any organisation at their own discretion.
-You can find videos explaining the resettlement process here and here.
+Please click here and here for videos explaining the resettlement process.

-According to the UNHCR Resettlement Fact Sheet (August 2022), there were 64,415 UNHCR submissions and 32,289 departures, along with 22 countries that have accepted submissions for resettlement according to the needs and priorities identified by the UNHCR.
+According to the UNHCR resettlement Fact Sheet (August 2022), there were 64,415 UNHCR submissions and 32,289 departures, along with twenty-two countries that have accepted submissions for resettlement according to the needs and priorities identified by the UNHCR.
 Other countries do not have established resettlement programmes but may resettle refugees on an ad hoc basis, and some maintain special resettlement places for refugees with specific needs.

 Resettlement states guarantee the protection of the refugees against forced return and ensure that their families and dependants have access to civil, political, economic, social and cultural rights similar to those enjoyed by nationals, and integration should be facilitated by the resettlement country.
 Refugees admitted for resettlement in a third country are also granted permanent residence in that country and allow the opportunity to eventually become naturalized citizens of the resettlement country.